Practice Makes Perfect: 38th ADA Proves Ready to Defend

 |0

-This work, Practice Makes Perfect: 38th ADA Proves Ready to Defend [Image 2 of 2], by SGT Raquel Birk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Practice Makes Perfect: 38th ADA Proves Ready to Defend, by SGT Raquel Birk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT